martdegraaf/martdegraaf.github.io/src/blog/content/posts/how-to-demo-without-azure-credit/index.md

 ShowWordCount: true

 cover:
-    image: "cover.webp" # image path/url
+    image: "cover.png" # image path/url
-    alt: "Mart de Graaf - cartoon style." # alt text
+    alt: "Computer on fire - pixel art" # alt text
-    caption: "Mart de Graaf - cartoon style." # display caption under cover
+    caption: "Computer on fire - pixel art" # display caption under cover
     relative: true # when using page bundles set this to true
     hidden: false # only hide on current single page
 ---

 On my presentation for the APE Meetup on the 11th of September, I had a demo prepared to show how easy you could build stuff using bicep and Visual Studio Code.
 A week before i deployed a Application Gateway with a Web Application Firewall (WAF) in front of a simple web app.
-I had a budget of 150 euro's to spend on Azure credit.
+I have a monthly budget of 150 euro's to spend on Azure credit.
 And it was all gone just before the demo.
-Luckily I had a backup subscription with some credit left.
-But it was nerve wrecking.
+Luckily I had a backup subscription with some credit left, but it was nerve wrecking.

 ## Blog down